distributedweaknessfiling/DWF-workflow/README.md

 able to "committee harder" during a meeting.

 The tools that drive the reqeusts can be found [here](https://github.com/distributedweaknessfiling/dwf-request), patches are always welcome.
 If you have suggestions or questions, please file an issue.

+# Where to file issues

+## Tooling discussion
+Please file issues about the tooling in the dwf-request repo: https://github.com/distributedweaknessfiling/dwf-request/issues

+## Contesting/disputing a DWF CVE ID

+If you think a DWF CVE ID contains an error or isn't valid please file an issue in the dwflist repo: https://github.com/distributedweaknessfiling/dwflist/issues

+## General discussion of DWF CVE IDs and the project

+If you want to discuss workflow or the DWF CVE ID project in general please use the dwf-workflow repo: https://github.com/distributedweaknessfiling/dwf-workflow/issues